gbouras13/dnaapler/README.md

-  chromosome  Reorients your genome to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool custom      Reorients your genome with a custom database mystery     Reorients your genome with a random CDS nearest     Reorients your genome the begin with the first CDS as... phage       Reorients your genome to begin with the terL large...
+  chromosome  Reorients your genome to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool custom      Reorients your genome with a custom database largest     Reorients your genome the begin with the largest CDS as... mystery     Reorients your genome with a random CDS nearest     Reorients your genome the begin with the first CDS as... phage       Reorients your genome to begin with the terL large...